 So, it is better you do not drive the vehicle with a frayed serpentine belt and tow the vehicle to the mechanic to get the thing right.

 How Long Can You Drive with a Bad Serpentine Belt

-With a bad or broken serpentine belt, you can’t drive longer as in a few seconds only you will start losing power steering, AC, and battery power and the biggest affect comes on water pump that start making engine overheated.
+With a bad or broken serpentine belt, you can’t drive longer as in a few seconds only you will start losing power steering, AC, and battery power and the biggest effect comes on the water pump that starts making engine overheated.

 If you keep driving with the bad serpentine belt, you will only turn an inexpensive repair into a huge and very expensive repair that may cost you several thousand bucks.
 It is better you do not attempt to drive the vehicle unless the serpentine belt is replaced.

 The information provided in the article has been derived from multiple sources as well as our own long experience with a varied kind of vehicles.
 We hope this article has made you more informed about this particular car part.

 Whatever is the scenario, when it comes to the serpentine belts, the immediate replacement is the best thing you can do.